Historical Map

 Failure of the Third Crusade and the Unpaid Fleet

-After the Third Crusade failed to retake Jerusalem, Pope Innocent III called for a Fourth Crusade.
-The crusaders contracted the Republic of Venice to build a massive fleet, but when only a fraction of the expected crusaders arrived, they could not pay the agreed sum.
-Doge Enrico Dandolo proposed they pay off their debt by capturing the rebellious city of Zara.
+After the Third Crusade failed to retake Jerusalem, Pope Innocent III - One of the most powerful popes in history who initiated the Fourth Crusade, though he later excommunicated the crusaders for attacking Christian cities. called for a Fourth Crusade.
+The crusaders contracted the Republic of Venice - A powerful maritime empire that dominated Mediterranean trade by controlling key islands and ports. to build a massive fleet, but when only a fraction of the expected crusaders arrived, they could not pay the agreed sum.
+Doge Enrico Dandolo - The Doge of Venice who, despite his old age and blindness, masterminded the diversion of the Fourth Crusade to attack Zara and Constantinople. proposed they pay off their debt by capturing the rebellious city of Zara.

 1195